-- Does not violate the American Nurses' Association (ANA) Code of Ethics (refer to Appendix C) - Does not violate confidentiality implicit in their roles as nursing students - Does not impair working relationships among students and staff of the Nursing Department - Does not ridicule, malign, disparage or otherwise express bias against any race, religion or protected class of individuals - Does not reflect behavior that would reasonably be considered reckless or irresponsible as members of the Maria College Nursing Department - Does not contain false information that harms the reputation of another person, group or organization (defamation). - Does not cause harm or injury to another or to the Maria College Nursing program. - 1.
-Maria College Nursing students shall not post, transmit or otherwise disseminate any information to which they have access because of their attendance in the program without written permission from the Nursing Department Chairperson and the instructor of the course.
+- 1. Maria College Nursing students shall not post, transmit or otherwise disseminate any information to which they have access because of their attendance in the program without written permission from the Nursing Department Dean and the instructor of the course.
 This includes but is not limited to audio or videotaping of lectures and lab. - 2.
 Maria College Nursing students may be required to access their social media sites at the request of the Nursing department or Maria College administration to verify compliance with the above stated policies.
-Failure to comply may result in immediate dismissal from the Nursing program. - 3.
-Failure to comply with this social media networking policy may be grounds for disciplinary action, including but not limited to dismissal from the Maria College Nursing program.
+Failure to comply may result in immediate dismissal from the Nursing program.

+3. Failure to comply with this social media networking policy may be grounds for disciplinary action, including but not limited to dismissal from the Maria College Nursing program.